Proverbs 22:26-27

 Wisdom refuses financial commitments that place one's livelihood in jeopardy.

-27 If you don’t have means to pay, why should he take away your bed from under you?
+27 If you have nothing with which to pay, why should your bed be taken from under you?

 Wisdom refuses financial commitments that place one's livelihood in jeopardy.